-Password SNMP packets are encrypted in DES or AES, and an encryption key can be defined.
-By default the authentication key will be used.
+PasswordSNMP packets are encrypted in DES or AES, and an encryption key car By default the authentication key will be used.
 IMPORTANT You are strongly advised to use a specific key.
 Algorithm The two encryption methods possible are DES and AES.
 By default DES is used for encryption.